Zanjeer (1973 film): Production

-The film's story, script, and screenplay were written by Salim Khan, who also conceived the "angry young man" persona of Vijay, played by Amitabh Bachchan.
-After Khan completed the script, Khan shared the credit with Javed Akhtar, as the screenwriting duo Salim–Javed.Zanjeer was written as a crime film with violent action, and the main character Vijay was conceived as a hard-hitting, 'angry with the system' young man.
+The story and script were written by Salim Khan, who also conceived the "angry young man" persona of Vijay, played by Amitabh Bachchan.
+After completing the script, Khan shared the credit with Javed Akhtar as the screenwriting duo Salim–Javed.
+Zanjeer was written as a crime film with violent action sequences, and the main character Vijay was conceived as a hard-hitting, 'angry with the system' young man.
 At a time when Hindi cinema was dominated by romance films with "romantic hero" leads, Prakash Mehra saw the script as potentially groundbreaking and came on board as the film's director.
 However, they were struggling to find an actor for the lead "angry young man" role, which was turned down by a number of actors due to it going against their "romantic hero" image; at the time, the industry was dominated by the "King of Romance" Rajesh Khanna and similar "romantic hero" actors.
-The role of the lead was first offered to many leading men of the time, including Raaj Kumar, Rajesh Khanna, Dharmendra, Dev Anand and Dilip Kumar, all of whom turned down the offer.
-Eventually, it went to a newcomer, Amitabh Bachchan, and established his career.
+The role of the lead was first offered to many leading men of the time, including Raaj Kumar, Rajesh Khanna, Dharmendra, Dev Anand and Dilip Kumar, but they turned down the offer.
+Eventually, it went to a newcomer, Amitabh Bachchan and established his career.

 Salim-Javed were responsible for discovering and casting Bachchan.
 At the time, Bachchan was a "failed newcomer" who, by the age of 30, had twelve flops and only two hits (as a lead in Bombay to Goa and supporting role in Anand).
 According to Javed Akhtar, they "saw his talent, which most makers didn’t.
 He was exceptional, a genius actor who was in films that weren’t good."
 According to Bachchan, Salim-Javed were close to Rajesh Khanna and could've convinced him to play the role, but they instead opted for the unknown Bachchan.
 According to Salim Khan, they "strongly felt that Amitabh was the ideal casting for Zanjeer".
-Bachchan stated, "Salim-Javed saw a fight sequence in Bombay to Goa where I was chewing gum throughout the fight, as an indicator that I would be the right choice for Zanjeer.”
+Bachchan stated "Salim-Javed saw a fight sequence in Bombay to Goa where I was chewing gum throughout the fight as an indicator that I would be the right choice for Zanjeer.”
 Salim Khan was responsible for introducing Bachchan to Mehra.

-For the female lead, Mumtaz was initially offered the role.
-However, she was engaged at the time, and opted out, choosing marriage over career.
-Jaya Bhaduri, who was engaged to Bachchan at the time, immediately agreed to take the role, for the sake of her future husband.
+For the female lead, Mumtaz was initially offered the role, but she was engaged at the time, and opted out, choosing marriage over career.
+Jaya Bhaduri, who was engaged to Bachchan at the time, immediately agreed to take the role for the sake of her future husband.
 For the film's promotion, the posters of Zanjeer initially did not have the names of Salim-Javed on them.
 Salim-Javed hired a man with a jeep to drive around and paint "Salim-Javed" in stencil font on all the Zanjeer posters from Juhu to Opera House.
 However, the man was sometimes drunk, which led to him painting "Salim-Javed" on the wrong places, such as Pran's face or Bachchan's hands, for some posters.